-HMOs must authorize PT, OT, or SLP Birth to 3 Program services if these services are provided in conjunction with the Birth to 3 Program initial evaluation and assessment and the services are identified in the member's (IFSP) and requested at the same frequency, intensity, and duration listed in the IFSP.
+HMOs must authorize PT, OT, or SLP services that are provided with an initial evaluation and assessment and that are identified in and requested at the same frequency, intensity, and duration listed in the member's IFSP.
 HMOs should not impose additional medical necessity criteria for Birth to 3 Program services.
 HMOs are encouraged to follow ForwardHealth policy for prior authorization of Birth to 3 Program services by not requiring Birth to 3 Programs to frequently re-submit authorization requests to the HMO.